 Public Staff witness Floyd stated in his affidavit that he reviewed DEC's calculations of cost-effectiveness under each of the four standard cost-effectiveness tests - the Utility Cost (UC), Total Resource Cost (TRC), Participant, and Ratepayer Impact Measure tests.
 He indicated that each program was cost-effective under all four tests, with the exception of the Income-Qualified Energy Efficiency and Weatherization Program and the HVAC Energy Efficiency Program, which are not cost-effective under the UC or TRC tests.
-Witness Floyd noted that the cost-effectiveness of the HVAC Energy Efficiency Program was impacted by new federal standards that became effective in January 2015, and that DEC intends to discuss continuation of the program with its Collaborative to see if there are program design changes that can be made to improve the cost-effectiveness of this program.
-Finally, witness Floyd stated that his review indicated that the Sub 1032 portfolio as a whole remains cost-effective.
+He noted that the cost-effectiveness of the HVAC Energy Efficiency Program was impacted by new federal standards that became effective in January 2015, and that DEC intends to discuss continuation of the program with its Collaborative to see if there are program design changes that can be made to improve the cost-effectiveness of this program.
+Finally, Mr. Floyd stated that his review indicated that the Sub 1032 portfolio as a whole remains cost-effective.

-Based on the foregoing, the Commission concludes that DEC's portfolio of DSM and EE programs is cost-effective and eligible for inclusion in Rider 7.
+The Commission therefore concludes that DEC's portfolio of DSM and EE programs is cost-effective and eligible for inclusion in Rider 7.
 The Commission acknowledges the significant portion of residential customer usage associated with HVAC and that recent changes in the federal efficiency standards applicable to HVAC systems are likely to impact the HVAC EE Program's ability to remain cost-effective.
-The Commission therefore concludes that prior to DEC filing its next DSM/EE rider case in 2016, DEC and its Collaborative should work to evaluate how the HVAC EE Program can be modified, if at all, such that the Program's cost-effectiveness can be enhanced in the future in order to maintain a viable program.
-A summary of the Collaborative's findings should be included in the 2016 DSM/EE Rider application.
-If no solutions or modifications are found which can be implemented to make the HVAC EE program viable in the future, DEC should be prepared to fully justify, in its next DSM/EE rider case, why the HVAC EE Program should not be terminated.
+The Commission therefore concludes that before DEC files its next DSM/EE rider case in 2016, DEC and its Collaborative will work to evaluate how the HVAC EE Program can be modified, if at all, such that the Program's cost-effectiveness can be enhanced in the future and maintain a viable program.
+If not, DEC should be prepared to justify, in its next DSM/EE rider case, why the HVAC EE Program should not be terminated.